MillionConcepts/glcat_documentation/pages/alt_photom_cols.md

 ## YA Photometry

 YA Photometry is most useful for post-CSP eclipses which have "ghosts" with low YA values.
 While we only run ghost-flagging for post-CSP eclipses, we do photometry on mean YA images for all eclipses.
 As you can see below, in normal eclipses the mean YA value is relatively unremarkable other than a faint striped pattern.
 Stars are virtually indistinguishable from the background.
-See {doc}`the page on photon masking <pages/photonmasking>` for more discussion of ghosts.
+See [the page on photon masking](photonmasking) for more discussion of ghosts.

 ```{image} figures/ya_mean_example.png
 :alt: yamean